An infinite presentation for the twist subgroup of the mapping class group of a compact non-orientable surface: Introduction

 The defining relations are \begin{enumerate} \item $t_{c;\theta}=1$ if $c$ bounds a disk or a M\"obius band, \item $t_{c;-_c}^{-1}=t_{c;+_c}$, \item all the conjugation relations $ft_{c;\theta}f^{-1}=t_{f(c);f_\ast(\theta)}$ for $f\in{X}$, \item all the $2$-chain relations, \item all the lantern relations, \end{enumerate} \end{thm}

-\begin{rem} If a two sided simple closed curve $c$ is a non separating curve of $N_{2,0}$, then we can check that $t_{c;+_c}$ and $t_{c;-_c}$ are same elements in $X$ of Theorem~\ref{main-thm}, hence by the relation (\ref{inverse}) of Theorem~\ref{main-thm}, we have the relation $t_{c;\theta}^2=1$. \end{rem}
+\begin{rem} If a two sided simple closed curve $c$ is a non-separating curve of $N_{2,0}$, then we can check that $t_{c;+_c}$ and $t_{c;-_c}$ are the same elements in $X$ of Theorem~\ref{main-thm}.
+Hence by the relation (\ref{inverse}) of Theorem~\ref{main-thm}, we have the relation $t_{c;\theta}^2=1$. \end{rem}